-Creating a webhook from a Webhook Template (WHT) is the action of using a template in the Webhook Builder, benefiting from the configuration that has already been defined by Certainly or an Agency.
-This function helps to expediently service Companies, and simplify the action of adding a webhooks to a Bot.
+Creating a Webhook from a Webhook Template (WHT) is the action of using a template in the Webhook Builder, benefiting from the configuration that has already been defined by Certainly or an Agency.
+This function helps to expediently service Companies and simplify the action of adding Webhooks to a bot.

-It's important to keep in mind, that depending on your user role (whether you are part of an Agency or a Company), your access to certain sections will be limited, as explained below:
+It's important to keep in mind, that depending on your user role (whether you are part of an Agency or a Company), your access to certain sections will be limited, as is noted here:

 - In Basic Data, Agencies will have the option to select the Company that they wish to assign the webhook to.
 This option is not available for Companies, as they are not able to assign Webhooks to anyone but themselves.